mhofherr/TaskPaperManager/README.rst

 -  @due(): the due day; same format as above
 -  @prio(): high, medium or low; my used based in the MYN methodology of Michael Linenberger
+-  @done(): task is done, with date of date finished
--  @done: task is done; will be moved to the file "archive.txt" in the same folder
+-  ; will be moved to the file "archive.txt" in the same folder
 -  @customer(): the task is associated with a customer
 -  @maybe: will be moved to a separate list named "maybe.txt" in the same folder